DeepanshuSarawagi/Kubernetes/08-Networking/README.md

 - Every POD should have an IP address assigned.
 - Every POD should be able to communicate with every other POD in the same node.
 - Every POD should be able to communicate with every other POD on the other nodes without NAT.

+## 7. IP address management:

+IPAM or Ip Address Management in Kubernetes is about how an IP address assigned to a network and to a Pod.
+CNI owns IPAM solution in the Kubernetes.